Macarious-GK/DevSecOps_Self_Intern/kustomize/kustomize.md

 ```

 ### Overlays
-- Used to share a defualt config accross all environments
+- Used to share a default config across all environments
-- We create it by adding bases refernce to the main kustomization.yaml file
+- We create it by adding bases reference to the main kustomization.yaml file
 ```yaml
 bases:
   - ../../base
 ```
-- we also can add new resourse in this env by using resourses
+- we also can add new resource in this env by using resource

 ### Components
-- Provide the ability to define reusable pieces of config logic (resourses & patches)
+- Provide the ability to define reusable pieces of config logic (resource & patches)
 ```yaml
 # Kustomization.yaml inside components
 apiVersion: kustomize.config.k8s.io/v1alpha1